 ¼ tsp. ground turmeric

-½ tsp. methi powder (If you don’t know what this is, this is most likely the magic ingredient your Indian recipes have been missing.
-Get thee to Amazon.)
+is most likely the magic ingredient your Indian recipes have been missing.
+Get

 15 ozs. tomato sauce (For most brands, that’s one can.)